The Story of Illume

 Danielle has had the opportunity to perform both nationally and internationally, including Scotland and China, and has presented research at NDEO conferences in Washington D.C. and Texas.
 She currently directs the Viewmont High School dance and yoga department.

-Caroline Solomon - Teacher/Studio Manager
+Caroline Solomon - Dance/Studio Manager

 Caroline Solomon has had a passion for all kinds of movement since she was a little girl.
 Starting with 2 years of clogging, her love for dance blossomed and led her to other dance forms including ballet, jazz, and contemporary.
 Caroline graduated from Utah Valley University with her BS in Dance Education and was able to perform with multiple groups including the school’s two performing companies, The Penguin Lady Dance Collective, and The Tabernacle Choir.
 Although she loves to perform, her true passion is teaching!

-Juliana Beers - Teacher
+Juliana Beers - Dance

 Growing up, Juliana performed soloist roles with Rocky Mountain Repertory Ballet and The Pointe, competed at regional and national competitions with her studio’s most advanced team, attended Ballet West’s summer intensive, and performed with her high school’s dance company and varsity ballroom team.
 After high school, she attended BYU to earn her BA in dance, graduating magna cum laude.
 While there, she was awarded full-tuition academic and dance merit scholarships, performed and toured as a member of Theatre Ballet, served as the ballet representative on the Dance Major Student Council and as the President of the Ballet Club, and attended a study abroad in Italy where she took classes at La Scala Academy and from internationally renowned teachers.
 She has continued dancing professionally with Cache Valley Civic Ballet, Serena Webb Dance Theatre, Body Logic Dance, and Illume Dance Company.